DCC-EX/dcc-ex.github.io/docs/support/index.rst

 We try to follow FaceBook and JMRI groups, but there are just too many separate groups to see and respond to all the messages.

 You can find some of us on Facebook in the "DCC-EX, DCC++ and Arduino Model Railroading" private group.
-However many of the project team do not use Facebook, so this approach is **not recommended**.
+However many of the project team do not use Facebook at all, so this approach is **not recommended**.

 `Arduino for Model Railroading <https://www.facebook.com/groups/926390087391995/>`_